ryandav007/learning-management-system/README.md

     npx prisma migrate reset
     npx prisma db push

-Note that when I ran npx prisma migrate reset against mongodb.com I ran into errors in the terminal stating I lacked permission.
-However, after running the command I did reinitialize the database.

 Note also if reinitializing the datbase you also need to run: node scripts/seed.ts